codebar/tutorials/html/lesson3/tutorial.md

 ## Setting up the main container

 You've done a great job so far!
-The sidebar is done and you know about box properties.
+The sidebar is done and you are familiar with box properties.
 Time to add some content to the page.

 Add a div, with the class main after `.sidebar`